 A properly established, funded, maintained and operated business entity is the first step in creating a legal barrier between business liability and your personal assets.
 By all means, do not operate as a sole proprietorship or partnership.
 They are like using tissue paper as a bulletproof vest.
 The legal bullets will sail right through.

 A corporation or LLC creates a separate legal person.
-It is separate from those who own and manage it.
+Let’s look at the sole proprietorship vs. LLC and corporation for example.
+The LLC and corporation are separate from those who own and manage them.
+The sole proprietorship is not.
 Both corporations and LLCs have annual requirements and operational formalities that owners must follow in order to preserve their limited liability protection.
 This includes, but is not necessarily limited to, annual government renewal fees, maintaining a registered agent and holding annual corporate shareholder and director meetings.

 Unless you understand the nature of contract law, it is impossible to successfully avoid risk.
 Even with proper planning it is hard to sidestep unlimited personal liability for business debts not done properly.
 Specifically, exceptions exist in both tort and contract liability.
 You can avoid these exceptions.
 With a proper strategy, business owners can preserve legal protection, thus separating his/her personal assets from business liabilities.
 One can do this through more advanced asset protection strategies.
 Plus it is important to have a general understanding of contract law authority as well pitfalls that can result from torts.

 In order to enter into a contract as a business owner, an acting agent requires express authority.
 The principal grants this permission in either verbal or written from.
 Verbal authority can get tricky in a legal situation.
 Written authority is preferred.
 The most common source of express written authority is from corporate bylaws and resolutions for corporations; an operating agreement and member or manager resolutions for LLCs (limited liability companies).